-Hello, I’m Emily, a caring and creative Integrative Counsellor who works in the Canterbury and East Kent area.
+Hello, I’m Emily, a caring and creative Integrative Counsellor.
+I work online and in person with people who live in the Canterbury and East Kent area and online with people who live throughout Kent and South East England.
 I can help you by offering you counselling for most issues including

 - Low Self-esteem,